BohemianRhapsodyz/PSINS-ROS/README.md

 A Precise Strapdown Inertial Navigation System (PSINS) C++ algorithm and Integrated Navigation (GNSS/INS) algorithm based on adaptive Kalman Filter for ROS

+## Acknowledgement

+  - This project is modified from PSINS C++ toolbox from Prof.Gongmin Yan of Northwestern Polytechnical University.